 - To handle various scenarios with various quality of service (QoS) needs, dynamic network slicing

 Why is Machine Learning Important for 5G Wireless Systems?

 Current 4G networks transmit through Internet Protocol (IP) broadband connectivity, which is inefficient.
 In order for 5G networks to function, they must be proactive and predictive thanks to ML and AI.

-Mobile devices will be able to build dynamically adaptable clusters based on learnt data, and intelligent base stations will be able to make decisions for themselves thanks to the integration of ML into 5G technology.
+Mobile devices will be able to build dynamically adaptable clusters based on learned data, and intelligent base stations will be able to make decisions for themselves thanks to the integration of ML into 5G technology.
 The effectiveness, latency, and dependability of network applications will all improve as a result.

 Potentials and Limitations of Machine Learning for 5G Communications